 In industrial printing, it may be necessary to use combinations other than those recommended by the Auto function.
 By deactivating the Auto checkbox you can select custom channel combinations, provided that a combination of inks is applicable.

-Note: The Combinable channels differ from the Used Channels!
+Note: The channel Combination differs from the Used Channels!
 Channels that are disabled under Used Channels are not used in the separation.
-Usually it is recommended to use all channels and not to disable any channel if you want to combine channels.
+Usually, it is recommended to use all channels and not to disable any channel if you want to combine channels.

 Graphic: Visualizes the effects of the selected color separation and Black Point settings.
 Provides a real time preview of the loaded measurement data when altering settings.